 - Copies of previous visas if applicable.

-- A cover letter.
+- A personal cover letter addressed to the embassy.
 You should explain the details of your travel plan as to when you plan to visit the country, where you will stay and what you will do.

 - Reservation of inbound and outbound flight.
 Click here to learn more about booking a flight reservation for Schengen visa application.

 - Visa for the final destination (if a visa is required)

 Can I get Schengen Transit Visa on Arrival?